JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

 So why a 4-bit counter?
 Let's put the previous hypotheses together

 - A 2-bit counter (iterated 4 times) is too risky ** The payload size is too small, increasing the chance of false positives.
 There was a risk that data on the network could be accidentally recognized as a magic packet, causing the system to turn on unwantedly. **Failed on reliability grounds.
-- The payload size exceeds the Ethernet maximum transmission unit (MTU), making it impossible to send over standard networks in the first place.
+- The payload size exceeds the Ethernet maximum transmission unit (MTU), making it impossible to transmit over standard networks in the first place.
 Rejected for **practicality**.

 In the end, a 4-bit counter (16 iterations) was the sweet spot that solved both problems.
 It is long enough (96 bytes) to maximize reliability, while remaining fully compliant with the Ethernet frame standard and not losing practicality.
 At the same time, it minimized the complexity of the hardware, as it could be implemented as a simple 4-bit counter.